-You can install extensions from either the Visual Studio Gallery or the Sample Gallery on the Microsoft website.
-These extensions may be controls, samples, templates, tools, or other components that add functionality to Visual Studio.
-Visual Studio supports extensions in the VSIX package format, which may include project templates, item templates, toolbox items, Managed Extension Framework (MEF) components, and VSPackages.
-You can also download and install MSI-based extensions, but the Extensions and Updates dialog box can't enable or disable them.
-The Visual Studio Gallery contains both VSIX and MSI extensions.
+You can install extensions from the Visual Studio Gallery or the Sample Gallery on the Microsoft website.
+Extensions may be controls, samples, templates, tools, or other components that add functionality to Visual Studio.
+Visual Studio supports extensions in the VSIX package format—these include project templates, item templates, Toolbox items, Managed Extension Framework (MEF) components, and VSPackages.
+Microsoft Installer (MSI)-based extensions are also supported for download and installation, but the Extensions and Updates dialog box can't enable or disable them.

 If you try to install an extension that has dependencies, the installer verifies whether they're already installed.
-If they aren't installed, the Extensions and Updates dialog box lists the dependencies that you must install before you can install the extension.
+If they aren't installed, the Extensions and Updates dialog box lists the dependencies that must be installed before you can install the extension.

-If you want to stop using the extension at any time, you can either disable it or uninstall it.
+If you want to stop using an extension, you can either disable it or uninstall it.
 Disabling an extension keeps it installed but unloaded.
-You can disable only VSIX extensions; extensions that were installed using an MSI can only be uninstalled.
-Find the extension and click Uninstall or Disable.
-You must restart Visual Studio in order to unload the extension.
+You can disable only VSIX extensions; MSI extensions can only be uninstalled.
+To disable or uninstall an extension, in the left pane, select Installed, in the middle pane, select the extension, and then choose either the Disable button or the Uninstall button.
+To unload a disabled extension, you must restart Visual Studio.

 You can uninstall only those extensions that were installed on a per-user basis.
-You can't uninstall extensions that were installed on a per-machine basis, such as NuGet.
+You can't uninstall extensions that were installed on a per-machine basis—for example, NuGet.

-Most extensions are per-user extensions, and are installed in the %LocalAppData%\Microsoft\VisualStudio\<Visual Studio version>\Extensions\ folder.
-A few extensions are administrative extensions, and are installed in the <Visual Studio installation folder>\Common7\IDE\Extensions\ folder.
+Most extensions are per-user extensions, which are installed in %LocalAppData%\Microsoft\VisualStudio\<Visual Studio version>\Extensions\.
+Some extensions are administrative extensions, which are installed in <Visual Studio installation folder>\Common7\IDE\Extensions\.

-To protect your system against extensions that contain errors or malicious code, you can restrict all per-user extensions to load only when Visual Studio is run with normal user permissions.
-This means that per-user extensions are disabled when Visual Studio is run with administrative user permissions.
-To do this, go to the Extensions and Updates options page (Tools / Options, Environment, Extensions and Updates, or just type Extension in the Quick Launch window).
-Clear the Load per user extensions when running as administrator box, then restart Visual Studio.
+To protect your system against extensions that may contain errors or malicious code, you can restrict per-user extensions to load only when Visual Studio is run with normal user permissions and not load when Visual Studio is run with administrative user permissions.
+To do this, on the menu bar, choose Tools, Options, and then in the Options dialog box, expand Environment and select Extensions and Updates.
+(You can also just type Extension in the Quick Launch box.)
+Clear the Load per user extensions when running as administrator check box and then restart Visual Studio.